+'''

-\$ skool2html.py manic\miner.skool
+$ skool2html.py hungry_horace.skool

+'''

-(Don't worry about the warnings that are printed.)
-Now open manic\miner/index.html in a web browser.
+Now open hungry_horace/index.html in a web browser.
 There's not much there, but it's a base from which you can start adding explanatory comments.

-In order to replace 'manic\miner' in the page titles and headers with something more appropriate, or add a game logo image, or otherwise customise the disassembly, we need to create a ref file.
-Again, as it happens, SkoolKit includes an example ref file for Manic Miner: manic\miner.ref.
+In order to replace 'hungry_horace' in the page titles and headers with something more appropriate, or add a game logo image, or otherwise customise the disassembly, we need to create a ref file.
+Again, as it happens, SkoolKit includes an example ref file for Hungry Horace: hungry_horace.ref.
 To use it with the skool file we've just created:

+'''

-\$ skool2html.py examples/manic\miner.ref
+$ skool2html.py examples/hungry_horace.ref

+'''

-Now the disassembly will sport a game logo image, and contain images of the caverns and the guardians that populate them.
+Now the disassembly will sport a game logo image.